-- Enhanced convenience is valued in education. - Distance learning/online education is a fast growing delivery mode. - Compressed learning is also a fast growing trend in higher education.
+- Enhanced convenience is valued in education. - Distance learning/online education is a fast growing delivery mode. - Compressed learning also is a fast growing trend in higher education. - Adults between 25 and 54 years of age exhibit a preference for distance learning.